Woman holds up paper in front of a group of coworkers in an office.

 1. Your credit card company determines your credit limit, which is the maximum amount you can spend on your credit card.

-2. A higher credit limit makes it easier to keep your credit utilization ratio low, thus positively impacting your credit score.
+2. A higher credit limit may help keep your credit utilization ratio low, which can positively impact your credit score.

-3. Several factors affect your credit limit, including your credit report and your personal income-to-rent ratio.
+3. Several factors affect your credit limit, including your credit report and your personal income-to-debt ratio.

 Your credit card limit is the maximum amount of money you can charge to your credit card.
 Once you learn how credit limits are determined, you can increase your chances of qualifying for a higher credit limit.